 Raises the SelectedIndexChanged event.

-The SelectedIndexChanged event is raised when a row's Select button is clicked, but after the GridView control handles the select operation.
-This enables you to provide an event-handling method that performs a custom routine, such as updating a status label with the currently selected row, whenever this event occurs.
+The SelectedIndexChanged event is raised when an item's Select button is clicked, after the ListView control handles the select operation.
+(A Select button is a button control whose CommandName property is set to "Select".)
+This enables you to perform a custom routine whenever this event occurs, such as updating a status label with the currently selected item.

 Raising an event invokes the event handler through a delegate.
 For more information, see Raising an Event.

 The method also enables derived classes to handle the event without attaching a delegate.
 This is the preferred technique for handling the event in a derived class.Notes to Inheritors

 When you override in a derived class, call the base class's method so that registered delegates receive the event.

 Windows 7, Windows Vista SP1 or later, Windows XP SP3, Windows Server 2008 (Server Core not supported), Windows Server 2008 R2 (Server Core supported with SP1 or later), Windows Server 2003 SP2

 The .NET Framework does not support all versions of every platform.
 For a list of the supported versions, see .NET Framework System Requirements.